 This paper proposes a hybrid analysis technique, ‘GAT’ for collaborative asset management.
 GAT aggregates and weights multiple views of stakeholders and combines their views and probabilistic scores to rank decision alternatives.
 GAT has been tested previously in managing multi-stakeholder collaboration in a risk-based discipline, which highlighted its viability and adaptability for stakeholder weighting, consensus and decision optimisation.

 In this paper, the GAT process is presented; following this, its previous applications in risk-based decision-making are discussed leading to a pilot application in asset management context.
 The pilot application considers a general stakeholder goal of prioritising treatment for transport assets, network performance measures as decision attributes and nominal assets as alternatives to highlight the adaptability of GAT.
 The pilot results show seamless stakeholder weighting and consensus, decision prioritisation and synthesis in ranking the assets to support stakeholder collaborative asset management.

-Obinna Akaa is an Asset Manager at Calibre with over 5 years’ experience in project risk and asset management.
-Previously, he worked for oil and gas organisations in infrastructure maintenance and for Jacobs in infrastructure asset management.
-Obinna was trained as a Civil Engineer in Nigeria, United Kingdom and completed a PhD research in risk-based structural fire engineering at the University of Canterbury.
+Obinna Akaa is an Asset Manager at Calibre with experience in project risk and asset management.
+Previously, he worked for Exxon Mobil in infrastructure maintenance and for Jacobs in infrastructure asset management.
+Obinna recently completed a doctorate research in risk-based structural fire engineering at the University of Canterbury.
 He developed a decision-making technique from his research, which he is currently adapting for asset management.